josephmontes/VAA/README.md

 #### So who is throwing this pitch?
 - Below is the list of pitcher seasons where they threw this 'optimal' 4-Seam Fastball at least **30%** of the time that they threw a 4-Seam Fastball (represented in the column of the table below titled 'Rate'), followed by the list of pitcher seasons where they threw it less than **7%** of the time
-   - Both groups of pitcher seasons will be divided into 2 lists: the ones who threw it effectively, followed by the ones who threw it ineffectively
+   - Both groups of pitcher seasons will be divided into 2 lists: those who threw it effectively, and those who threw it ineffectively
    - 'Effective' is defined as below the average 4-Seam Fastball wOBA value: 0.350
    - At least 600 4-Seam Fastballs thrown to stabilize wOBA
    - 'Next wOBA' column contains the value representing that pitcher's wOBA against their 4-Seam Fastball in the next season